Webinar Marketing in Japan: The Tactic, the Platforms, the Partners

 • JETRO co-branding when content qualifies.
 JETRO sometimes co-promotes investment-relevant webinars; for European companies entering Japan, this is essentially free reach to a vetted Japanese buyer audience.

-The webinar format itself needs adaptation.
-European webinars tend to be 45-60 minutes with 15-30 minutes Q&A and a clear sales handoff at the end.
-Japanese B2B webinars often run:
+European webinars tend to be 45 to 60 minutes with 15 to 30 minutes of Q&A and a clear sales handoff at the end.
+Japanese B2B webinars often run differently:

 • Longer.
 90 minutes is common; some run 2 hours.
 Information density is expected; truncated decks signal lack of seriousness.